X-Factor (Ukrainian TV series)

-X-Factor (Ікс-Фактор) is the Ukrainian version of The X Factor, a show originating from the United Kingdom.
+X-Factor (X-фактор) is the Ukrainian version of The X Factor, a show originating from the United Kingdom.
 It is a television music talent show for aspiring pop singers drawn from public auditions.
 Auditions were held in major cities of Ukraine: Dnipro, Lviv, Donetsk, Kharkiv, Kyiv, Poltava, Korosten, Zaporizhzhia, Simferopol, Mykolaiv, Chernivtsi, Uzhhorod, Lutsk, and Rivne.

 So far there have been ten winners of the show: Oleksiy Kuznetsov, Viktor Romanchenko, Aida Nikolaychuk, Alexander Poryadinsky, Dmitry Babak, Kostyantyn Bocharov, Sevak Khanagyan, Misha Panchishyn, ZBSband and Elina Ivashchenko.

 Series overview

 To date, ten seasons have been broadcast, as summarised below.